davidxiang101/TeeTaste/README.md

   ```
   python manage.py runserver
   ```
-- For the React frontend:
+- For the NextJS frontend:
   ```
-  cd client
+  cd tee-taste-frontend
-  npm start
+  npm run dev
   ```

 The application will be available at `http://localhost:3000`.